YvesCoding/vuescroll/README.md

 ## Introduction

-Vuescroll is a customizable, multi-mode driven scrollbar plugin based on Vue.js - [vuescrolljs.yvescoding.org](http://vuescrolljs.yvescoding.org/)
+Vuescroll is a full customizable scrollbar based on Vue.js, which spports pull-to-refresh and push-to-load. - [vuescrolljs.yvescoding.org](http://vuescrolljs.yvescoding.org/)

-You can use it on PC or mobile by changing its mode.
+It is compitable with both PC and mobile phone.

 ## Features